Package 'ghactions4r'

 ## End(Not run)

-# Set up running doc and style on each pull request, commiting directly to
+# Set up running doc and style on each pull request, committing directly to

 # the pull request branch